Part V

 4. Craving & Compulsion: The altered brain circuitry creates powerful cravings.
 Environmental cues associated with the addiction can trigger intense urges.
 Decision-making circuits in the prefrontal cortex become impaired, making it difficult to resist the compulsion, even in the face of negative consequences.

-The intention/impact framework stays active here: we widen compassion with biology literacy while remaining accountable for how our actions land.
+The Intention & Impact framework stays active here: we widen compassion with biology literacy while remaining accountable for how our actions land.

 Addiction as Adaptation & Unmet Needs: Compassion and Accountability